• Skip to primary navigation

 Cassava Pone (Vegan, Gluten Free)

-This delicious Caribbean sweet treat called Cassava Pone.
+This delicious Caribbean sweet treat is called Cassava Pone.
 A vegan dense pudding that is made from grated cassava, coconut/almond milk, pumpkin, sweetener and spices is whipped into a smooth batter before being baked until golden.

 Print Pin Rate